The usual way of a spectroscopist workflow consists in data

 suitable for EPR, which actually possesses a special position among the

-spectroscopies due to the paramagnetic (unpaired electronic state)
+spectroscopic techniques due to the paramagnetic (unpaired electronic

 Unlike the EasySpin (1), which is more concentrated on